 - Faults causing considerable inconvenience or risk, such as a blown fuse to an electrical circuit, loose or damaged stair tread or hand rail, defective multi-point or central heating boiler, loss of staircase lighting, non-flushing toilet, blockages to sink/bath/basin (unless these are stand alone sinks or basins and the blockage is caused by food waste, soap residue or hair.)

 - Minor structural faults likely to create further damage in the short term, such as missing or slipped slates, dripping pipe or waste

 - Front entrance or fire door needing easing and adjusting

 Routine (within 20 working days)

 In most circumstances, our staff agree an appointment date and time when you report your repair.
 If, under exceptional circumstances this cannot be done, we will tell you and arrange for the contractor to contact you directly to arrange a convenient time.

 Once we confirm your appointment, an order will be issued to our contractor.
 If circumstances change and you are unable to be at home at the arranged time, you must contact the contractor directly to re-arrange another suitable time.

-If you're not at home when the contractor comes to do the repair, you may find your repair delayed or cancelled.
-You may be charged for follow up visits to do the repairs.
+If you're not at home when the contractor comes to make the repair, you may find your appointment delayed or cancelled.
+You may also be charged for follow up visits.